 Russian Blues were first imported to the United States in 1900, but it wasn’t until after World War II that American breeders began to develop their own lines from cats imported in 1947.
 Today they are popular show cats as well as companions to those who know the secret of their sweet beauty.

 Guests will not receive his immediate attention and may never see him unless he decides they are worthy of his notice, but toward family members, especially his favored person, he is ever loyal, following them through the house and even riding on a shoulder.
 The Russian Blue is a sensitive cat who doesn’t like to be ignored and will be hurt if he doesn’t receive the same amount of affection he gives.
 Lack of attention can cause him to become anxious or fearful.

 While the Russian Blue loves your company, he is capable of entertaining himself during the day while you are at work.
 Unlike some active, intelligent breeds, he is not destructive but moves through the house with the lithe grace of a Russian ballerina.
 When you are at home, his subtle sense of humor and manual dexterity will never fail to entertain.
 Just make sure you laugh with him, not at him.
 He has a strong sense of self-worth and doesn’t like being made fun of.

 This is a cat who does best in a quiet, stable environment.
 He doesn’t like change, and it’s especially important to him that meals arrive on time.
 Count on him to be a faithful alarm clock in the morning, not so you don’t miss work but so he doesn’t miss a meal.
 If you take the time to develop a relationship with a Russian Blue, your reward will be a deep bond with this loving cat.

 The Russian Blue’s dense coat should be combed twice a week to remove dead hair and distribute skin oils.
 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.
 Trim the nails every couple of weeks.
 A bath when the cat is shedding will help to remove excess hair more quickly.
 Keep the Russian Blue’s litter box spotlessly clean.
 He is very particular about bathroom hygiene.
 It’s a good idea to keep a Russian Blue as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Russian Blues who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-Coat Color And Grooming
+Russian Blue Coat Color And Grooming

 Large ears are wide at the base with pointed tips, the interior lined with thin, translucent skin, and rounded vivid green eyes are set wide apart.
 A long, slender neck segues into high shoulder blades and a fine-boned body that is firm and muscular, covered with a short, thick double coat with a plush texture, often described as similar to that of a seal or beaver.
 If you were to run your fingers through a Russian Blue’s coat, the patterns they made would remain until they were petted smooth.

 Some Russian Blue kittens are born with “ghost stripes,” a reminder of the tabby gene that all cats carry, even if it isn’t expressed in their coat, but these generally fade, leaving the cat with the solid blue coat of maturity.
 You might think that a Russian Blue would only come in blue, and in CFA that is true, but other cat associations have more liberal breed standards.
 In Australia and New Zealand, the cats are called “Russians” and come in white and black as well as the traditional blue.
 The American Cat Fanciers Association permits black Russians.

 Children And Other Pets

 Russian Blues have a tolerant nature toward children who treat them kindly and respectfully.
 They will even put up with the clumsy pats given by toddlers, as if they recognize that no harm is meant, and if necessary they will walk away or climb out of reach to escape being bonked on the head.

 That said, the patient and gentle Russian Blue should always be protected from rough treatment, so always supervise very young children when they want to pet the cat.
 The Russian Blue is also accepting of other animals, including dogs, as long as they aren’t chased or menaced by them.
 Introduce pets slowly and in controlled circumstances to ensure that they learn to get along together.